ibm-cloud-docs/cloud-object-storage/api-reference/api-reference-buckets.md

 ## Delete a bucket
 {: #compatibility-api-delete-bucket}

 A `DELETE` issued to an empty bucket deletes the bucket.
-After deleting a bucket the name will be held in reserve by the system for 7 days, after which it will be released for re-use. *Only empty buckets can be deleted.*
+The name of the bucket will be held in reserve by the system for 10 minutes after the deletion.
+After 10 minutes the name will be released for re-use. *Only empty buckets can be deleted.*

+If the {{site.data.keyword.cos_short}} service instance is deleted, all bucket names in that instance will be held in reserve by the system for 7 days.
+After 7 days the names will be released for re-use.

 **Syntax**